TwinPush/ios-sdk/readme.md

 ### Notification Attachments

-iOS 10 brings the hability to mutate notification content before displaying it to the user.
-We're gonna use it to attach image, audio or video files to a notification.
-And it will be shown without opening the application.
+iOS 10 brings the hability to [mutate notification content](https://developer.apple.com/library/content/documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/ModifyingNotifications.html) before displaying it to the user.
+We're gonna use it to attach image, audio or video files to a notification, and it will be shown without opening the application.

 ![](http://i.imgur.com/fRkUqkH.gif)

-First thing to do is creating a new Notification Service Extension.
+First you have to create a new [Notification Service Extension](https://developer.apple.com/reference/usernotifications/unnotificationserviceextension).
 In XCode go to `File` -> `New` -> `Target` and select **Notification Service Extension**.

 ![](http://i.imgur.com/G34LtGh.png)